fmendonca7/housecallpro-PM-case/01_problem_framing.md

 2. **Conversion is suppressed.** Outreach is overwhelmingly generic — less than 10% of cold emails reference the prospect's competitive context.
 Personalized outreach (mentioning the competitor by name, citing a specific switching advantage) converts 2-3x higher, but reps simply don't have the data to personalize.
 3. **High-fit leads are invisible.** Without knowing what software a prospect runs, reps can't prioritize.
 A ServiceTitan user at $250+/tech/month is a fundamentally different opportunity than a greenfield business on paper — but both look identical in a CRM lead list.

+### 1.2 The User Problem

-The root cause across all three: **reps cannot reliably determine which competitor FSM software a prospect currently uses.** The workflow that produces this gap:
+The root cause across all three business impacts: **reps cannot reliably determine which competitor FSM software a prospect currently uses.**

+On the sales floor, this plays out every morning.
+A rep opens their CRM, pulls a list of 50 prospects, and starts the same manual loop for each one:

 1. Google the business name → visit website (if one exists)
 2. Check Google Business Profile, Yelp, and review sites
 3. Try to infer what tools the prospect uses
 4. Craft outreach — usually generic, because step 3 almost always fails

-At scale (hundreds of prospects/week), this is a structural drag on growth — not a workflow inconvenience.
+**15-20 minutes per lead, repeated 25+ times a day.** By the time reps start making calls, half the day is gone — and they still don't know what software the prospect uses.
+At scale (hundreds of prospects/week), this is a structural drag on growth, not a workflow inconvenience.

-### 1.2 The Specific Pain Point We're Targeting
+### 1.3 The Specific Pain Point We're Targeting

 > **"Sales reps lack structured intelligence about which competitor FSM software a prospect is running — so they can't personalize outreach, can't prioritize high-fit leads, and waste time on prospects who aren't a match."**